Pipeline Basics

 Further Details

-This job runs only on the master branch.
+This job runs only on the default branch.

 Common Errors